tirejs/tire/docs/tire.md

 Perform an Ajax request.
 It can be a to local resource or JSONP.
 No support for cross-domain (yet).
 It´s a async Ajax request, no sync request is supported and no support is planned.

 If a string is passed in as the first argument it will be the URL to request.
-The second argument should be a succes function if any argument is passed in as second.
+The seconds argument should be a function that is used as success function if the request succeeds.

 If a URL contains `callback=?`, `callback=string` or `dataType` is `jsonp` it will be a JSONP request.
-The response data will automatic be parsed as a JSON object if the is a JSONP or JSON request.
+The response data will automatic be parsed as a JSON object if it's a JSONP or JSON request.

 Options